-Zebrafish could hold the key to understanding psychiatric disordersMay 17th, 2012 in Neuroscience /
+Zebrafish could hold the key to understanding psychiatric disordersMay 17, 2012 in Medicine & Health / Neuroscience

 Scientists at Queen Mary, University of London have shown that zebrafish could be used to study the underlying causes of psychiatric disorders.

 The study, published online in the journal Behavioural Brain Research, found zebrafish can modify their behaviour in response to varying situations.

 Dr Caroline Brennan, from Queen Mary's School of Biological and Chemical Sciences who led the study, said: "Zebrafish are becoming one of the most useful animal models for studying the developmental genetic mechanisms underlying many psychiatric disorders; they breed prolifically and we have many new and exciting techniques that allow us to explore their genetic make-up in the laboratory."

 The scientists took 15 zebrafish through a series of experiments involving colour choice to test aspects of behaviour associated with psychiatric disease.

 The fish were given a choice between two colours - they learnt to choose one of the colours which gave them food.
 The colours were then reversed and they learnt to change their colour choice.

 The scientists then introduced a new set of colours and started the process again.
 The fish were able to change their behaviour accordingly, learning the new set of colours much faster than the original set, a process psychologists call 'behavioural flexibility'.